chauff/cse1500-web-transcripts/_lectures/security.md

 <sup>Most important software security issues.
 Figure taken from page 56, CSRHPE.</sup>

-:point*up: In general, mobile applications are more vulnerable than web applications; the worst issues were found in the \_security features* category, which includes authentication, access control, confidentiality and cryptography issues.
+:point_up: In general, mobile applications are more vulnerable than web applications; the worst issues were found in the *security features* category, which includes authentication, access control, confidentiality and cryptography issues.
 99% of mobile applications had at least one issue here.
 The _environment_ category is also problematic with 77% of web applications and 88% of mobile applications having an issue here - this refers to server misconfigurations, improper file settings, sample files and outdated software versions.
 The third category to mention is _input validation and representation_ which covers issues such as cross-site scripting and SQL injections, that are present in most mobile applications and 44% of web applications.
-The latter is actually surprising, as a lot of best practices of how to secure web applications exist - clearly though, these recommendations are often ignored.
+The latter is actually surprising, as a lot of best practices of how to secure web applications exist&mdash;clearly though, these recommendations are often ignored.

 If we zoom in on the non-mobile applications, the ten most commonly occurring vulnerabilities are the following, reported as the _percentage of applications_ and _median vulnerability count_: